Family Therapy: Importance, Types, and Activities

 Events that affect the whole family, such as death, divorce, marriage troubles, and mental health issues, often lead to strained relationships between family members.
 For families going through such challenging times that cause stress, anger, or grief, family therapy can help keep things together.
-The family therapy counseling sessions are designed to get the whole family to work together and communicate better to solve conflicts.
+The family therapy counselling sessions are designed to get the whole family to work together and communicate better to solve conflicts.
 The sessions are led by a trained professional who uses various methods to help the family in therapy.
 If you are going through a tough time with your family and need to learn about family therapy, this article has all you need to know.

 What Is Family Therapy?